 Charges do not involve the transfer of either ownership or possession of the charged property to the lender, and may be either fixed or floating.
 Fixed charges are granted over one or more specific assets, and assets subject to a fixed charge cannot be freely dealt with or sold by the chargor.
 In contrast, a floating charge may be taken over a class of assets generally and 'hovers' over the assets, allowing the chargor to deal with it in the ordinary course of its business.
 Floating charges are appropriate where security is needed to be taken over the inventory of a business, as the chargor will still be able to sell or add to its inventory in the course of its business.

 The specific assets secured by a floating charge will only be determined at the point in time that the floating charge crystallises.
 Parties may contractually agree on the events that trigger the crystallisation of a floating charge, such as events of default, insolvency or any attempt to dispose of or encumber the charged assets in a manner inconsistent with the terms of the security.
-Notwithstanding any contractual provisions for events of crystallisation, a floating charge automatically crystallises if a receiver is appointed over the chargor's assets or if the chargor goes into liquidation or ceases to carry on business.
-Upon crystallisation, the floating charge will attach to the assets in the class that it hovers over, and will be a fixed charge.
+Notwithstanding any contractual provisions for events of crystallisation, a floating charge automatically crystallises if a receiver is appointed over the chargor's assets or if the chargor goes into liquidation or ceases to carry on business.3 Upon crystallisation, the floating charge will attach to the assets in the class that it hovers over, and will be a fixed charge.

-As stated above, all floating charges and certain fixed charges will be registrable with ACRA within 30 days of their creation (if created within Singapore) or thirty-seven days (if created outside of Singapore).
+As stated above, all floating charges and certain fixed charges will be registrable with ACRA within 30 days of their creation (if created within Singapore) or 37 days (if created outside of Singapore).
 A failure to register a registrable charge within the required time period will, in the event of the chargor's insolvency, render the charge void as against the liquidator and other creditors of the company.
 Priority as between two charges over the same assets will be determined by the date of creation of the charges, and not by the time of registration.

-iii Assignment of Receivables
+iii Assignment of receivables

 Another common security taken by lenders is assignment of trade debts.
 The assignment of trade debts and receivables may be by way of an absolute legal assignment or an assignment by way of security.

 If an assignment is to be an absolute legal assignment, it must comply with the form and procedure prescribed by section 4(8) of the Civil Law Act (Chapter 43, 1999 Revised Edition), namely that the assignment must be in writing and must not purport to be by way of charge only, and that notice of the assignment must be given to the third party debtor.
 Notice of the assignment to the third-party debtor is required to perfect the assignment.
-Where an absolute assignment fails to comply in full with the requirements of section 4(8) of the Civil Law Act (Chapter 43, 1999 Revised Edition), the assignment will be an equitable assignment.
+Where an absolute assignment fails to comply in full with the requirements of Section 4(8) of the Civil Law Act (Chapter 43, 1999 Revised Edition), the assignment will be an equitable assignment.

-Although Singapore law recognises both legal and equitable assignments, the difference between them lie in the rights and remedies afforded to the lender as against the third-party debtors.
+Although Singapore law recognises both legal and equitable assignments, the differences between them lie in the rights and remedies afforded to the lender as against the third-party debtors.
 These differences may be traced to the requirement for notice to be given to the third-party debtor.
 Absent a Notice of Assignment, any payments made by the third-party debtor to the assignor will be a good satisfaction of its debt and the third-party debtor will be treated as having discharged its underlying obligations.
 This is because a third-party debtor, without knowledge of the assignment, will continue to discharge its obligations in accordance with the underlying contract by making payment to the assignor and cannot be liable to the assignee for the payment of debts already paid.

-iv Security over Real Assets
+iv Security over real assets

 While traditional mortgages involve the transfer of ownership of land by the mortgagor to the mortgagee subject to the mortgagee's right of redemption, mortgages of land registered under the Land Titles Act (Chapter 157, 2004 Revised Edition) must comply with the formalities in the Land Titles Act (Chapter 157, 2004 Revised Edition).
 Land titles mortgages differ from traditional mortgages in that there is no transfer of ownership in the property from the mortgagor to the mortgagee at the time of the creation of the mortgage.